Toni-SM/skrl/docs/source/intro/installation.rst

         .. warning::

             JAX installs its CPU version if not specified.
-For GPU/TPU versions see the JAX `installation <https://github.com/google/jax#installation>`_ page before proceeding with the steps described below.
+For GPU/TPU versions visit the JAX `installation <https://github.com/google/jax#installation>`_ page before proceeding with the steps described below.

         .. code-block:: bash